 An artifact object MAY contain a property named roles whose value is an array of zero or more unique (§3.7.2) strings, each of which specifies a role that this artifact played in the analysis.

-If roles is absent, it SHALL default to an empty array.

 Each array element SHALL have one of the following values, with the specified meanings:

 "analysisTarget": The analysis tool was instructed to scan this artifact.